-In addition to membership elected directors, the Municipality of Anchorage is also on the board.
+In addition to membership elected directors, the Municipality of Anchorage is also on the board, with designated seats for representatives from the Anchorage Assembly and the administration.
 Visit Anchorage provides monthly reports to the board, quarterly reports to the Municipality of Anchorage, and an annual Report to the Community that is open to the public.

 Why should we invest in tourism marketing?